sandeepdhankhar/Dual-Encryption/README.md

 Solution:

-(Disclaimer - There is nothing fancy of complicated about this solution)
+(Disclaimer - There is nothing fancy or complicated about this solution)

  The idea is to use sessionId of the user as a secondary key to encrypt and decrypt the user data.
 The session identifier (cookie) is stored on the browser side and available only when there is a request  from the user browser.
 This way the chances of data being compromised in memory are way less than using only single encryption key.